grandHackers/project_gh_blog/README.md

   * Sign out
   * Edit username (More about this later)
 - Creation, modification, and removal of Blog Posts by the owner
-- Viewing Blog Posts filtered by owner
+- Viewing Blog Posts by owner:
+  * ex) To view blog posts by user 'elaine01', then enter: '<APP_URL>/@elaine01'.
+If you are trying on the live demo, it would be http://kicvm-netand02.cloudapp.net/gh/blog/@elaine01.

 ## Stack
 Server-side: